On this page

 - Estimate your start-up costs

 - Work out ongoing costs

 Three steps to work out your start up costs

 Different businesses will have different set-up costs.
 Step through this process to work out how much it costs to start your business:

 1. Review your business plan to determine your major expenses

 Your business plan helps you to identify the cost items.
-If you are unsure of what they are, talk to others that have started a similar business and do further research on the needs of your business.Business Plan Template Guide (DOCX 81.35 KB)
+If you're unsure of what they are, talk to others who have started a similar business, and do further research on the needs of your business.Business plan template guide (DOCX 81.35 KB)

 2. Estimate your start-up costsDepending on the nature of your business, break down your costs into:

-- one-off costs (establishment costs e.g. licence fees, insurance)
+- one-off costs (establishment costs such as licence fees, insurance)

 Common costs relating to your business premises are:

 - basic premises modifications: electrical, lighting, painting, security system, ventilation system